endojs/endo/packages/ses/docs/lockdown.md

 ## `evalTaming` Options

-**Background**: Every compartment including the implied compartment in the initial JavaScript realm, there are evaluators `eval` and `Function`.
+**Background**: For every compartment including the implied compartment in the initial JavaScript realm, there are evaluators `eval` and `Function`.
 The default lockdown behavior isolates all of these evaluators.

 Replacing the realm's initial evaluators is not necessary to ensure the isolation of guest code because guest code must not run in the initial realm.
-However, replacing these evaluators is the safest and therefore default evaluator taming option (`"safe"`) because it may limit the harm that guest code can cause if it escapes its assigned compartment.
+However, replacing these evaluators is the safest and therefore default evaluator taming option (`"safeEval"`) because it may limit the harm that guest code can cause if it escapes its assigned compartment.

-However, only the exact `eval` function from the initial realm can be used to perform direct-eval, which runs in the caller's scope (dynamic scope).
+However, only the exact `eval` function from the initial realm can be used to perform direct-eval, which runs in the lexical scope in which the direct-eval syntax appears (direct-eval is a special form rather than a function call).
 The SES shim itself uses direct-eval internally to construct an isolated evaluator, so replacing the initial `eval` prevents any subsequent program from using the same mechanism to isolate a guest program.